 Improve Your Mental Health

-Not only does quitting break the addiction to nicotine and reduce health-related risks linked to tobacco use, but it can also improve mental health.
-Quitting vaping and smoking lowers levels of anxiety, depression and stress and improves your life.
+Not only does quitting break the addiction to nicotine, weed or THC and reduce health-related risks, but it can also improve mental health.
+Quitting vaping lowers levels of anxiety, depression and stress and improves your life.
 If you need mental health services talk to a trusted adult or your health care provider.

-Quitting will make you feel better.
-Clear your brain fog and lungs from the toxic chemicals when you stop vaping.
-Increase blood flow and lung capacity.
-Improve your academic and athletic performance when you can think and breathe clearly again.15
+Quitting vaping can make you feel better.
+Clear your brain and lungs from the fog of toxic chemicals when you stop vaping.
+Increase blood flow and lung capacity and improve your academic and athletic performance.

-Free yourself from nicotine addiction and stop spending money on vapes.
-If you vape or smoke, how much money do you spend each week?
-It adds up quickly.16
+Free yourself from addiction and stop spending money on vapes.
+The cost of vaping adds up quickly.

 It’s your life and we’re here to help you live it your way.